How to Enroll

 Currently enrolled high school students are also eligible to register for courses with written approval from their high school principal and parents plus approval from a guidance counselor.
 All entering students will meet with a counselor or advisor who will help them explore their interests and select a program that best meets their needs.

 For those interested in personal interest, vocational, computer and continuing education classes, Prairie State College offers a wide range of non-credit classes.
 The College also offers adult education courses including GED, ESL, and ABE.

 Whether you’re a high school student, an adult juggling family and work responsibilities, changing careers and needing to retrain, someone in need of English-language training, or a lifelong learner seeking a personal interest class, PSC has something for everyone.

-All new students entering college for the first time must provide evidence of a high school diploma or GED®, take the placement test, and speak with an advisor prior to registering for classes.
-Please note that ACT scores may be used for placement.
+All new students entering college for the first time must provide evidence of a high school diploma or GED®, take the placement tests, and speak with an advisor prior to registering for classes.
+Please note that ACT/SAT scores may be used for placement.
 Students need to speak with an academic advisor for further information.